Arshad Sharif: Assassination

+In July 2024, the Kajiado County High Court found police acted unlawfully and ordered the government to pay 10 million Kenyan shillings (US $78,000) in compensation.

 Reaction

 News of Sharif's killing was met with shock in Pakistan and abroad.
 The President of Pakistan Arif Alvi described Sharif's death as "a great loss to journalism and Pakistan".
 The Prime Minister of Pakistan Shehbaz Sharif described the killing as "shocking news".
 Former Prime Minister Imran Khan wrote on Twitter that he was "shocked at the brutal murder of Arshad Sharif who paid the ultimate price for speaking the truth - his life".

 Afzal Butt, president of the Pakistan Federal Union of Journalists (PFUJ), expressed his grief at the news and called for an inquiry into the killing of Sharif.
 Journalist Kamran Khan questioned the government on Twitter and asked the Prime Minister to take "the nation in confidence".

 A significant number of people attended Arshad Sharif's funeral prayers.
 Close friends and colleagues arrived at Sharif's home to express their condolences, including Imran Khan and Sheikh Rasheed Ahmad.

+The killing of Arshad Sharif was condemned by the Director-General of UNESCO Audrey Azoulay in a press-release published on 26 October 2022.
+UNESCO’s mandate to “promote the free flow of ideas by word and image” includes the protection of journalists and media workers against any forms of attacks and reprisals related to their duties.
+The facts and circumstances surrounding this killing are categorized and archived online on UNESCO’s Observatory of Killed Journalists.
+The Observatory archives publicly accessible information on all the journalists killed in relation to their duties since 1997, where the Director-General has issued a condemnation.

 Personal life

 Arshad Sharif's father, Commander Muhammad Sharif, died of a heart attack at the Armed Forces Institute of Cardiology in May 2011.
 His younger brother, Major Ashraf Sharif, was killed when his car veered off the road on his way to attend the funeral of their father in May 2011.
 On hearing about the death of his father, Major Ashraf Sharif left Bannu Cantonment and refused a chauffeur or escort.
 A few kilometres away, his vehicle veered off the road and hit a tree, killing him.
-Commander Muhammad Sharif and Major Ashraf Sharif were laid to rest with full military honours at the H-11 Graveyard.
-Arshad and Javeria Siddique were married in 2001.
+Commander Muhammad Sharif and Major Ashraf Sharif were buried with full military honours at the H-11 Graveyard.
+Arshad and Somiya Arshad were married in 2001.